AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Overview.md

 The key feature of error bars on scatter charts is that errors can be set both along the X and Y axes.

+The {api:anychart.core.cartesian.series.Base#error}error(){api} method adds error bars to all points of a series and sets lower/upper and right/left bars as equal, but you can also use the methods below to fine-tune them.

 Here are the methods configuring error bars along the Y-axis:

 * {api:anychart.core.utils.Error#valueError}valueError(){api} sets lower and upper Y-bars as equal